Bluebear171/lzhuor.github.io/_posts/2017-10-08-babel-and-ast-jumpstart.md

 Sharing some my own understandings:

-- babel plugins are usually  applied at bundling system such as Webpack (with [babel-loader](https://github.com/babel/babel-loader)) to resolve JavaScript version compatability issue.
+- babel plugins are usually  applied at bundling system such as Webpack (with [babel-loader](https://github.com/babel/babel-loader)) to resolve JavaScript version compatibility issue.
 You can usually find Babel configuration in `.babelrc` or `package.json`.
 Example:
 ```javascript
 {
     "presets": [